WolframResearch/LibraryLinkUtilities/docs/other/cmake_utilities.rst

 		*[optional]* location of the Wolfram Language source files in the paclet, by default it is assumed as ``${CMAKE_CURRENT_SOURCE_DIR}/PACLET_NAME``
 	:cmake:variable:`INSTALL_TO_LAYOUT`
-		*[optional]* a flag indicating whether the complete paclet layout (what the *install* target produces) should be also copied to the :file:`SystemFiles/Links` directory of current Mathematica installation (the one used for paclet configuration)
+		*[optional]* a flag indicating whether the complete paclet layout (what the *install* target produces) should be also copied to the :file:`SystemFiles/Links` directory of current Wolfram Language installation (the one used for paclet configuration)

 ----------------------------------------